derailed-dash/Advent-of-Code/docs/python/project_structure.md

 ## A Good General Project Structure

+Here is a generic folder structure that you can generally use for Python projects.

 ```bash
 .                            # Root - the name of your project
 ├── README.md                   # The top-level project README, describing project purpose, who to use it, etc